ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 InSAR jobs can be processed on the basis of individual [radar bursts](#sentinel-1-bursts "Jump to the Sentinel-1 Bursts section of this document") that comprise the Sentinel-1 SLC products, and users can select up to fifteen contiguous along-path bursts to merge together into a single interferogram.

+## Burst InSAR Software

+The Sentinel-1 Burst InSAR products are generated using the Jet Propulsion Laboratory's [ISCE2 software](https://github.com/isce-framework/isce2#readme "https://github.com/isce-framework/isce2" ){target=_blank}.
+ASF is committed to transparency in product development, and we are pleased to be able to offer an InSAR product that leverages open-source software for processing.

+For those who would prefer to work at the scale of a full IW SLC, our original [On Demand InSAR](insar_product_guide.md){target=_blank} products are still available.
+These products have a larger footprint, and are generated using [GAMMA software](https://www.gamma-rs.ch/software){target=_blank}.

 ## Burst InSAR Job Types

 There are currently two different [burst-based](#sentinel-1-bursts "Jump to the Sentinel-1 Bursts section of this document") InSAR jobs available.
+The ISCE2 InSAR workflow processes input SLC data on a burst-by-burst basis to generate wrapped interferograms, regardless of how many bursts are included in the reference and secondary input files.
+If there are multiple bursts included in the input files, the wrapped interferograms are then merged together for the final processing steps, so the output is a single interferogram regardless of the number of bursts included in the input files.

 ### Single-Burst InSAR
-The original burst-based InSAR job type, `INSAR_ISCE_BURST`, only accepts a single pair of SLC bursts.
+ASF's original burst-based InSAR job type, `INSAR_ISCE_BURST`, only accepts a single pair of SLC bursts.
 This job type is supported in [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} as well as the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}.

 !!! tip "Deprecation of the INSAR_ISCE_BURST job type"

     The original `INSAR_ISCE_BURST` job type will be deprecated once support for `INSAR_ISCE_MULTI_BURST` jobs is available in [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank}.
 For now, only single-burst interferograms are available through the [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} interface, but support for multi-burst interferograms is coming soon!

 ### Multi-Burst InSAR
-The `INSAR_ISCE_MULTI_BURST` job type accepts lists of SLC bursts, and mosaics them together before generating the interferogram.
+The `INSAR_ISCE_MULTI_BURST` job type accepts sets of SLC bursts.
+The output is a single merged interferogram over the full extent of the input bursts.
 This job type is not yet supported in Vertex, but can be submitted using the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}.

-This job type supports pairings of 1 to 15 contiguous along-track bursts.
+This job type supports pairings of 1 to 15 contiguous along-track bursts (refer to the [Considerations for Selecting Input Bursts](#considerations-for-selecting-input-bursts "Jump to the Considerations for Selecting Input Bursts section of this document") for details).
 The number of bursts processed impacts the number of credits consumed.
 Refer to the [Credit Cost Table](../using/credits.md#credit-cost-table "Credit Cost Table" ){target=_blank} for more details.

 ## Sentinel-1 Bursts